superblocksteam/terraform-google-superblocks/README.md

 terraform apply
 ```

-#### Create the domain mapping manually
-Once Superblocks Agent is deployed to Cloud Run, create the DNS record manually.
-Go to "Cloud Run -> Manage Custom Domains -> Add Mappings".
-Follow the instructions to

-1. verify your domain
-2. create the mapping
-3. update DNS record

 ### Advanced Configuration
 #### Private Networking
-By default the Terraform module configures the Cloud Run service's ingress to allow all traffic.
-Limit ingress to allow internal traffic only by adding
+The Terraform module configures your Cloud Run service's ingress to "Allow all traffic."
+You can update the ingress rules to "Only allow internal traffic" by adding the following to the Terraform module
+​
 ```
 internal = true
 ```

-#### DNS
+#### Custom Domain Mapping
-The module will try to creates a DNS record.
-For this to work successfully, you need to have a managed zone in the same project and set the `zone_name` and `record_name`.
-On the other hand, if you want to create the domain mapping manually, set `create_dns` to false and set `superblocks_agent_host_url`
+By default, this module will try to configure a **custom domain** for your Cloud Run service, for example `subdomain.example.com`.
+This configures both the [Cloud Run Domain Mapping](https://cloud.google.com/run/docs/mapping-custom-domains#map) and a CNAME DNS record for your `domain`.
+​
+For this to work successfully, you must verify ownership of your `domain` with Google, and have a Cloud DNS Zone configured for the domain.
+To verify domain ownership, use the Google CLI command `gcloud domains verify ${domain}`.
+Find the Cloud DNS Zone Name for your domain by running `gcloud dns managed-zones list --filter "dns_name ~ ${domain}`.
+​
+If you don't use Google Cloud DNS, or want to manually configure the Domain Mapping, just disable DNS creation by adding the following to the Terraform module
+​
 ```
-zone_name   = "my-managed-zone-name-com"
-record_name = "agent"
-# or
 create_dns = false
-superblocks_agent_host_url = "https://agent.my-managed-zone.com"
 ```

+If you decide to manually set up a custom domain for your Cloud Run service, follow Google's instructions for [Mapping customer domains](https://cloud.google.com/run/docs/mapping-custom-domains#run)

 #### Instance Sized
-Configure the CPU & memory limits allocated to your Cloud Run instances use
+Configure the CPU & memory limits for your Cloud Run instances by adding the following variables to your Terraform module
 ```
 container_requests_cpu    = "512m"
 container_requests_memory = "1024Mi"